ZeroarcSoftware/carbondream/README.md

 Carbondream is an annotation engine written purely in ReactJS.
 It was inspired by [Annotator](http://annotatorjs.org) and heavily borrows from the UX.

+## Demo
+Go to http://carbondream.zeroarc.com and click on Demo.

 ## Using it

 To use Carbondream: